dmitriy-serdyuk/specparse/README.md

-Hierarchical YAML Configuration Parser
+Hierarchical YAML Specification Parser
 ======================================

-The aim of this project is to provide simple configurations.
+The aim of this project is to provide simple specifications [1].
 Mostly, it is targeted for machine learning application where every experiment has following features
 - has a number of hyper-parameters;